beSnake: A routing algorithm for scalable spin-qubit architectures: Problem statement

 \section{Problem statement}

 Spin-qubit realizations come with unique physical characteristics that make them a promising technology to scale up quantum computing systems \cite{yoneda2018quantum,camenzind2022hole,hendrickx2021four,chatterjee2021semiconductor,RevModPhys.85.961,PhysRevA.57.120,vandersypen2017interfacing,veldhorst2015two,zajac2015reconfigurable,watson2018programmable}.
 The fundamental building block offering such characteristics is the quantum dot, in which a confined electron or a hole can define a physical qubit \cite{hanson2007spins}.
 The spin-qubit can then be controlled electromagnetically through several carefully fabricated gate electrodes around it.
 These electrodes can enable single-qubit or two-qubit operations by precise pulse sequences across various multi-quantum dot arrangements.
 Such systems have been extensively studied in 1D and, recently, in 2D array formats \cite{hendrickx2021four,borsoi2024shared}.
-Taking, for instance, the crossbar architecture of \cite{li2018crossbar} shown in Figure \ref{fig:crossbar_architecture}, we can see the different operational lines and sites where spin qubits can be initialized.
+Taking, for instance, the crossbar architecture of \cite{li2018crossbar} shown in Fig. \ref{fig:crossbar_architecture}, we can see the different operational lines and sites where spin qubits can be initialized.
 In this case, they are initialized in a checkerboard pattern.
-Two-qubit gates are performed between two vertically or horizontally adjacent qubits, meaning that this architecture only supports nearest-neighbor interactions.
-Therefore, its topology can be represented by a 2D grid as shown in Figure \ref{fig:topologya}.
+Two-qubit gates are only performed between two vertically or horizontally adjacent qubits, meaning that this architecture, or any architecture for that matter, only supports nearest-neighbor interactions.
+Therefore, its topology can be represented by a 2D grid, as shown in Fig. \ref{fig:topologya}.
 Each node (circle) represents a site of the grid, and each edge connecting the nodes represents the possibility of interaction between the two sites.
-This type of abstract view can be called topology, coupling graph, or layout of the quantum processor.
+This type of abstract view is interchangeably called either topology, coupling graph, or layout of the quantum processor.

-As the number of quantum dots in a device increases, operating them becomes more complex.
-As previously mentioned, a key challenge is the requirement for qubits to be adjacent to interact, especially in ever-increasing topology sizes.
 The problem of bringing the qubits to neighboring positions to execute a two-qubit gate is known as qubit routing.
-Such a task results in a gate/circuit depth overhead, which is crucial to minimize in NISQ devices as they suffer from high noise rates.
+During the NISQ era, it is crucial for the routing process to strive for gate and depth overhead minimization of quantum circuits due to devices suffering from high noise rates.
+As the number of quantum dots in spin-qubit processors increases in the future, operating them will be even more complex.
+Qubit routing, then, becomes a key challenge, especially in ever-increasing topology sizes.